Sphingomyelin and Related Sphingophospholipids

 An alternative pathway of sphingomyelin synthesis has been demonstrated in the endoplasmic reticulum in which ceramide is first converted to ceramide phosphoethanolamine (see below) via transfer of the head group from phosphatidylethanolamine, followed by stepwise methylation of the ethanolamine moiety.
 However, the physiological significance of this pathway has yet to be established.

 Membrane properties: It was long thought that the only function of sphingomyelin was to serve as a substitute for phosphatidylcholine as a building block of membranes, i.e. by forming a stable and chemically resistant outer leaflet of the plasma membrane lipid bilayer.
 For example, it may limit the ingress of oxygen and thence oxidation of adjacent unsaturated acyl chains.
 While this is certainly one of its functions, the apparent similarity between phosphatidylcholine and sphingomyelin is superficial, and there are great differences in the hydrogen bonding capacities and physical properties of the two lipids.
 For example, sphingomyelin has an amide bond at position 2 and a hydroxyl on position 3 of the sphingoid base, both of which can participate in hydrogen bonding, while the trans double bond also appears to assist intermolecular interactions in membranes.
+Indeed, the first five carbon atoms of the sphingoid base in sphingolipids constitute a key feature that has been termed the ‘sphingoid motif’, which facilitates a relatively large number of molecular interactions with other membrane lipids, via hydrogen-bonding, charge-pairing, hydrophobic and van der Waals forces.
 With phosphatidylcholine, in contrast, the two ester carbonyl groups can act only as hydrogen acceptors.
 The degree of unsaturation of the alkyl moieties in each lipid is very different, and this gives them dissimilar packing properties in membranes.

 It is now recognized that sphingomyelin and other sphingolipids have a strong tendency to interact with proteins and cholesterol, often via strong van der Waals interactions and hydrogen bonding, to form transient nano-domains in membranes known as 'rafts' (discussed in greater detail in a separate web page) and on the surface of lipoprotein particles.
 Initially, there was a view that saturated sphingomyelin formed a liquid-ordered phase with cholesterol or a gel phase with saturated ceramides to lead to lateral segregation within the membrane.
 A view has indeed been expressed that sphingomyelin and cholesterol metabolism are closely integrated, and in particular that the sphingomyelin concentration may control the distribution of cholesterol in cells.
 On the other hand, the understanding of the mechanism of raft formation in membranes has changed substantially in recent years, and while an interaction with cholesterol cannot be ruled out entirely, it can only be a minor factor.